 Culture is the result of a whole range of phenomena, such as people’s values and beliefs.
 Managers more often than not focus on these aspects of culture.
 They try to change the values and beliefs of their staff by spouting ‘inspiring’ rhetoric and professional development programs.
 See our post on consultants for a view on this.

 Culture is an epiphenomenon

 Corporations are not democratic organisations and rely on hierarchical structures.
 Culture is thus driven from top to bottom and can therefore only change to the limit of the values and beliefs of the managers in charge.
-It is because of this that most text books on cultural change fail.
-To change a culture, managers need to first change themselves!
+It is because of this that most textbooks on cultural change fail.
+To change a culture, managers need first to change themselves!

 Because culture is the effect of phenomena, it can not be the cause of anything – including corporate success.1

 How to implement culture change

 There are aspects of culture that can be modified quite easily.
 Other phenomena that cause culture are rituals and ceremonies, stories and legends and material objects.
 This description might sound like things that you only find in tribal societies, but all corporations have them.

 Rituals and ceremonies are expressed in the way meetings are conducted, and birthdays are celebrated and everything in between.
 Stories and legends relate to the history of the corporation, and material objects are the tools we use and the office we work in.